chiangyaw/cloud-devsecops-lab/04-SettingUpPrismaCloud.md

 1. Click on the Prisma Cloud Legacy Sign In Link [here](https://app.sg.prismacloud.io/legacy/signin).

 2. Click on "Forgot Password?" and input the email you provided as part the workshop registration (it should be your work email).
 Click "Send Link".

 ![alt text](/resources/pc-legacy-signin.png?raw=true)

 3. You should receive the password reset email, where you are able to update your password.
 Once done, use the new password to login to Prisma Cloud.
 ![alt text](/resources/pc-reset-password.png?raw=true)

-Once you are able to login to Prisma Cloud, continue with the steps on
+Once you are able to login to Prisma Cloud, continue with the steps on top.